julcst/gltemplate/README.md

 The framework also provides functions for loading models, textures and shaders and outsources the tedious creation of windows and contexts to a higher-level app class.
 Your code can then simply inherit these from the app class.

-However, the framework does not include a rendering pipeline, which you have to install yourself by overwriting the render loop `App::render()`.
+However, the framework does not include a rendering pipeline, which you have to write yourself by overwriting the render loop `App::render()`.
 GUI elements can be specified in the function `App::buildImGui()`, assets are best loaded within the constructor and initial OpenGL configurations can be made in the function `App::init()`.

 ## Installation
 For the installation you need: